-➤ Godfrey is a six year old boy.
+Godfrey is a 15-year-old boy.
 He is the seventh of eight children.
-He was traveling with a grandparent (now drowned) and is inconsolable.
+He was traveling with a grandparent (now missing) and is inconsolable.
 He has tried to bite several passengers.
 Dr. Charlie warns that a bite in open-boat conditions can quickly go septic.